Menu

 The easiest way to apply for benefits is using the online application tool on SSA’s website.
 Before you apply, take a few moments to review the information they have on their page about the application process.

-How Do I Check the Status of My Application?
+How Do I Check the Status of My SSD Application?

 What Factors Will Affect the Decision to Grant or Deny Me Benefits?

 Other reasons for benefit denials are if you receive too much monthly income from a job source.
-SSA agents don’t look at money you get from other benefit associations, but they do look at monthly wages earned.
-In 2016, if you earn more than $1,130 per month from a job you are not considered disabled.
+SSA agents don’t look at the money you get from other benefit associations, but they do look at the monthly wages earned.
+In 2016, if you earn more than $1,130 per month from a job, you were not considered disabled.
 Also, if you didn’t work long enough at a job where you paid taxes to Social Security (usually five to 10 years), you aren’t eligible for benefits.

 What Happens if My Application for Benefits Is Denied?

-Only 34% of applicants are accepted in the initial application process, while the SSA accepts more than half of applicants during an appeal.
-Every applicant has the right to appeal the SSA’s decision and can begin the appeal process within 60 days of getting the denied application back.
-We recommend you hire a disability attorney to defend your case if you choose to make an appeal (and you should).
+Only 34% of applicants are accepted in the initial application process, while the SSA accepts more than half of the applicants during an appeal.
+Every applicant has the right to appeal the SSA’s decision and can begin the appeal process within 60 days of receiving the denied application back.
+We recommend you hire a disability attorney to defend your case if you choose to appeal (and you should).

 Can I Go Back to Work While Receiving SSI Benefits?